-- (a) a three party relationship involving an assurance practitioner, a responsible party or a number of responsible parties, and intended users, where either the responsible party or the intended user may also be the engaging party; - (b) an appropriate activity; - (c) suitable criteria; - (d) sufficient appropriate evidence; and - (e) a written assurance report in a form appropriate to a performance audit engagement or a performance review engagement or a report addressing both levels of assurance. - The responsible party and the intended users may be from different entities or the same entity.
+- 6 The essential elements of performance engagements are: - (a) a three party relationship involving an assurance practitioner, a responsible party or a number of responsible parties, and intended users, where either the responsible party or the intended user may also be the engaging party; - (b) an appropriate activity; - (c) suitable criteria; - (d) sufficient appropriate evidence; and - (e) a written assurance report in a form appropriate to a performance audit engagement or a performance review engagement or a report addressing both levels of assurance. - The responsible party and the intended users may be from different entities or the same entity.
 The relationship between the responsible party and the intended users needs to be viewed within the context of a specific performance engagement and may differ from more traditionally defined lines of responsibility.
-For example, an entity's senior management (an intended user) may engage an assurance practitioner to perform a performance engagement on a particular aspect of the entity's activities that is the immediate responsibility of a lower level of management (the responsible party), but for which senior management is ultimately responsible.
-In the public sector, performance engagements may be undertaken by an Auditor-General (the assurance practitioner) pursuant to a legislative mandate on a government agency or agencies (the responsible party or parties) for the purpose of reporting to the Parliament (the intended user).
+For example, an entity's senior management (the intended user) may engage an assurance practitioner to conduct a performance engagement of a particular aspect of the entity's activities that is the immediate responsibility of a lower level of management (the responsible party), but for which senior management is ultimately responsible.
+In the public sector, performance engagements may be conducted by an Auditor-General (the assurance practitioner) pursuant to a legislative mandate on a government agency or agencies (the responsible party or parties) for the purpose of reporting to the Parliament (the intended user).